 Overnight in Baikonur.

-In the evening, we’ll take a stroll down around Karaganda.
+In the evening, we’ll take a stroll around Karaganda.

 Overnight in Karaganda.

-Karaganda is the 5th largest city in Kazakhstan, and one of the most Soviet and industrialized cities in the country.
+Karaganda is the fifth largest city in Kazakhstan, and one of the most Soviet and industrialized cities in the country.

 Next, we’ll do a tour around the city, visiting Soviet-style buildings and monuments.
-Then, only if possible, we’ll go to Karipbek Kuyukov’s house, the world-wide famous armless painter, specialized in painting nuclear and radiation-related themes.
+Then, if possible, we’ll go to the house of Karipbek Kuyukov, the world-famous armless painter, known for his works on nuclear and radiation-related themes.

-Mr. Kuyukov was born in the Semey area and he claims that his physical problems are the result of Semipalatinsk radiation.
+Mr. Kuyukov was born in the Semey area, and he believes his condition is the result of Semipalatinsk radiation.

 Please note that Mr. Kuyukov is not always in Karaganda, so we can’t guarantee he’ll be there during our visit.

 Temirtau is home to one of the largest factories in Kazakhstan, producing 1% of the world’s total steel.
-It’s also a very controversial place, since it’s also the most polluting factory in the country.
+It is also a very controversial place, as it is the most polluting factory in the country.

-The factory is huge and impressive to see, and we’ll check it out from outside.
-We’ll also visit all the Soviet monuments from Temirtau before heading on to Astana.
+The factory is huge and impressive to see, and we’ll check it out from the outside.
+We’ll also visit the Soviet monuments in Temirtau before heading on to Astana.

-On the way to Astana, we’ll stop at a small village, where we have the chance to meet an actual Eagle Hunter.
-Kazakhstan is the most modern country in all Central Asia, so the eagle hunting culture is fast disappearing, with no more than 20 or 30 men left practicing this small part of Kazakh folklore.
+On the way to Astana, we’ll stop at a small village, where we’ll have the chance to meet an actual Eagle Hunter.
+Kazakhstan is the most modern country in Central Asia, so eagle hunting culture is fast disappearing, with no more than 20 or 30 men still practicing this unique part of Kazakh folklore.

-We’ll learn everything about this culture and enjoy a hearty Kazakh meal at their house.
+We’ll learn everything about this culture and enjoy beshbarmak (a hearty Kazakh meal) at their house.

 Overnight in Astana.